Elinor Florence, Author

 I was delighted to find it, since I know from personal experience — I wrote for Reader’s Digest myself, from 1996 to 2004 — that the magazine is scrupulous when it comes to fact-checking, a process that is sadly lacking in today’s internet age.
 Unfortunately, old Reader’s Digest articles are not available online.

-On the evening of October 13, 1942, passengers boarded the ferry headed for Port aux Basques.
+On the evening of October 13, 1942, passengers boarded the SS Caribou headed for Port aux Basques.
 Back then, it was the only ferry to Newfoundland.

-The Dominion of Newfoundland wasn’t even part of Canada at the time – but because the war was raging, it was the most highly-militarized place in North America, filled with armed forces personnel from Canada, Great Britain, and the United States.
+The Dominion of Newfoundland wasn’t even part of Canada at the time — but because the war was raging, it was filled with armed forces personnel from Canada, Great Britain, and the United States.

-Of the 192 passengers, 118 were in uniform representing all three branches of the armed forces, including Royal Canadian Navy Sub-Lieutenant Margaret Brooke, who came from a farm near Ardath, Saskatchewan; aged 27; and her close friend Sub-Lieutenant Agnes Wilkie from Carman, Manitoba, aged 42.
+Of the 192 passengers on board the SS Caribou, 118 were in uniform representing all three branches of the armed forces, including Royal Canadian Navy Sub-Lieutenant Margaret Brooke, who came from a farm near Ardath, Saskatchewan; aged 27; and her close friend Sub-Lieutenant Agnes Wilkie from Carman, Manitoba, aged 42.

 After a two-week leave, the two nurses were returning to their duties at the Canadian naval hospital in St. John’s.
 They had travelled together on the train all the way from Winnipeg.